We may earn affiliate commissions for the recommended products. Learn more.

 How we tested and ranked these eSIMs for South Africa

-• Network (20%).
-Both 4G and 5G connections provide the best speeds, so providers capable of offering such connections scored highest in our test circuit.
+2. Network (20%).
+Both 4G and 5G connections provide the best speeds, so providers offering such connections scored highest in our test circuit.

-• User-friendliness (10%).
-Many travelers are new to eSIM technology and now discovering the benefits, but this is a key reason why they need to be user-friendly and easy to set up.
+4. User-friendliness (10%).
+Many travelers are new to eSIM technology and are now discovering the benefits, but this is a key reason why they need to be user-friendly and easy to set up.
 We only selected eSIMs that offer no-fuss checkout and activation processes.

-• Customer support (5%).
+5. Customer support (5%).
 Should you encounter any issues with your eSIM in a foreign country, you don’t want to be left stranded.
-That’s why we awarded a higher score to eSIM providers with an array of support options that are preferably available 24/7, while also assessing their response times and the knowledgability of their agents.
+That’s why we awarded a higher score to eSIM providers with an array of support options that are preferably available 24/7, while also assessing their response times and how knowledgeable their agents are.

-• Price (10%).
-Price is a delicate factor, as it’s not just about the advertised price, but also the value for money provided by an eSIM – some include free perks, others have free data, and so on.
+7. Price (10%).
+Price is a delicate factor, as it’s not just about the advertised price but also the value for money provided by an eSIM – some include free perks, others have free data, and so on.
 That’s why we carefully balanced the sticker price against the actual deal you’re getting to help shape our recommendations.

 How to activate an eSIM in South Africa